Sreykhuoch/demo_nextJs/README.md

       .
 Dynamic Data : Pages that need to display data that changes frequently and must be up-to-date on every request, such as user profile or real time dashboards this allows the browser to display the content immediately .
 SEO : Pages that benefits from SEO whhere the content changes based on user interactions or real time data, like products with live inventory# demo_nextJs

+2. if the data is arrays list, you should use useEffect along with useState to fetch data